Kolossi/kolossi.github.io/_articles/github-pages-site-setup.md

 * Now install the [VSCode Jekyll Run extension](https://marketplace.visualstudio.com/items?itemName=Dedsec727.jekyll-run)
 * in the Jekyll run extension settings for the workspace, add `--watch` to the command-line arguments so that a running server will update if any of the files are edited (live rebuild)
 * to match the build used by github pages, also add `--safe` in the extension workspace settings command-line arguments
-* once the settings have been added with the VSCode ui, they can then be found in `./.vscode/settings.json` in the site repo
+* once the settings have been added with the VSCode ui, they can then be found (and editted) in `./.vscode/settings.json` in the site repo
 * the site can now be run with `CTRL-F5` or clicking "Jekyll Run" in the left section of the VSCode status bar
+* to allow a preview of the Markdown content (buit without Jekyll/Liquid expansion), install the [Markdown Preview Github Styling extension](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-preview-github-styles) and to support emojis, checklist etc, also install the extension pack in the [Github Markdown Preview extension](https://marketplace.visualstudio.com/items?itemName=bierner.github-markdown-preview)

 ### Usage tip